-In 2014, Styrk was chosen to participate in the Grammy Revolution Project making its way through Kansas City.
-His attention was to jazz and funk-infused grooves played by other participants above him in skill.
-This is also where his love of composing for film and video games first grew.
-If not a little bit intimidated by what he felt when he heard the lush tones, he knew that was what he veritably wanted to create.
-He took what he learned from the Grammy Project and wrote, produced and recorded his first album “Telling Stories Through the Basement Door”, released in 2015.
-That inspired him to start producing other artists' albums as well.
-In the same year, while on vacation in Nashville, TN visiting his uncle Rob Crosby playing at the Bluebird Café, Styrk was offered the chance to play a song to close the set of the night.
+In 2014, I was chosen to participate in the Grammy Revolution Project making its way through Kansas City.
+My attention was to jazz and funk-infused grooves played by other participants above me in skill.
+This is also where my love of composing for film and video games first grew.
+If not a little bit intimidated by what I felt when I heard the lush tones, I knew that was what I wanted to create.
+I took what he learned from the Grammy Project and wrote, produced, and recorded my first studio album “Telling Stories Through the Basement Door”, released in 2015.
+In the same year, while on vacation in Nashville, TN visiting my uncle, Rob Crosby, playing at the Bluebird Café, I was offered the chance to play a song to close the set of the night.

 After graduating high school, I returned the following semester to become an assistant teacher in the music department.
 Teaching there was largely learning how what is happening in students lives’ affects how and what they play.
 This inspired me to connect with a local KC art gallery, InterUrban ArtHouse, to create a songwriting workshop.
 The ArtHouse had just started with the Tim Lyons Scholarship Fund, a scholarship helping local kids explore and follow their musical passions.
 I wanted to work with the kids whom I could not only teach songwriting to, be a mentor in life, create a safe space for, but learn from them as well.